mtirionMSFT/DocFxQuickStart/QuickStart/docs/getting-started/README.md

 Run the `docfx` command to generate the website, by default in the **_site** folder.

+> [!TIP]
-> **TIP:** If you want to check the website in your local environment, provide the **--serve** option to either the *docfx* command or the *GenerateDocWebsite* script.
+> If you want to check the website in your local environment, provide the **--serve** option to either the *docfx* command or the *GenerateDocWebsite* script.
 A small webserver is launched that hosts your website, which is accessible on localhost.

 ### Style of the website